Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: SINGLE CRYSTAL

 However, the decomposition for $\beta$ as written in \Cref{eq:jointsdecompbeta_lgsymm} is, on its own, not sufficient to conclude that the input and output modes of the system are identical.
 To conclude this, the full joint decomposition including $\tilde{\eta}$ must be investigated.
 However, clearly, for low gain, $\tilde{\eta}\of{q,q'}\approx\delta\of{q-q'}$ and $\sqrt{\tilde{\Lambda}_{n}}\approx 1$, meaning that $\tilde{\eta}$ may be decomposed as

 for \emph{any} orthonormal basis with functions $u_{n}$, confirming the validity of \Cref{eq:jointsdecompbeta_lgsymm}.

-As the parametric gain increases, the mode profiles (modulus of the modes) broaden, which has already been observed in \refcite{PRR2}.
-Moreover, for any gain, the moduli of the first input ($\abs{\psi_0}$) and output mode ($\abs{u_0}$) approximately coincide which has also been demonstrated in \refcite{Christ_2013} in the frequency domain.
-In contrast, the phase profile of the signal and idler modes differ significantly with increasing gain and the input modes have a much flatter phase profile than the output modes.
+As the parametric gain increases, the mode profiles (moduli of the modes) broaden, which has already been observed in \refcite{PRR2}.
+Moreover, for any gain, the moduli of the first input ($\abs{\psi_0}$) and output mode ($\abs{u_0}$) coincide to a good approximation, which has also been demonstrated for example in \refcite{Christ_2013} in the frequency domain. \revA{However, the phase profiles of the Schmidt modes in the high-gain regime have not previously been studied in detail and are here presented in \Cref{fig:modesandphasesc1}.
+Clearly, the phase profiles of the input and output modes} differ significantly with increasing gain and the input modes have a much flatter phase profile than the output modes.

-For the high-gain regime, the difference in phase between the input and output modes seems to be a manifestation of time ordering effects: The photons generated at the beginning of the crystal are distinguished by their phase from those generated at the end.
+For the high-gain regime, the difference in the phases between the input and output modes seems to be a manifestation of time ordering effects: The photons generated at the beginning of the crystal are distinguished by their phase from those generated at the end.
 These effects become especially relevant at high parametric gain, where the plots of the overlap coefficient $\occ_{lm}$ explicitly demonstrate that the input and output modes are no longer identical.
-However, as the mode index increases, the number of photons in the mode decreases.
-Therefore, starting from a certain mode index ($l=m=5$ for $G=8$ and $l=m=6$ for $G=4$), the overlap matrix again becomes approximately diagonal.
+However, as the mode index increases, the number of photons in the mode decreases. \revA{As such, it may be expected that for large mode indices, the same-crystal overlap coefficient again approaches a diagonal form (as in the low-gain regime).
+Indeed, this behavior can be observed in \Cref{fig:modesandphasesc1}: For $G_{\mathrm{exp}}=4$, $\abs{\occ_{lm}}^2$ approaches a diagonal form after around~$l=m=6$, while for $G_{\mathrm{exp}}=8$, it can be seen that the overlap coefficients becomes more diagonal approaching $l=m=15$.
+The behavior of the modes $n>15$ is investigated in more detail below.}

 It should be noted that generally, at high gain, both the modulus and the phase profile of the input and output modes are different, even though they seem to be identical for lower-order modes.
 This can be seen explicitly from \Cref{fig:moremodes}, which shows the moduli of the input and output modes with indices $14$, $15$ and $16$ at high gain, $G_{\mathrm{exp}}=8$.
 Clearly, for the input and output modes $\psi_{15}$ and $u_{15}$, the modulus does not coincide for broad angles around $\theta=\pm\SI{35}{\milli\rad}$.
-The differences in input and output modes can be explained by inspecting the transfer function $\beta$ in mode detail, see \Cref{sec:beta_asym}.
+The differences in the input and output modes can be explained by inspecting the transfer function $\beta$ in mode detail, see \Cref{sec:beta_asym}.